red-devils-ada/data_stroy/index.md

 <iframe src="{{ site.baseurl }}/images/graphs/transport_proportion.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

 Here we can see the proportion of transportation means used per country (use this to interprete the impact of transportation emission per country).

+<iframe src="{{ site.baseurl }}/images/graphs/correction_emission_belgium.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

+In this plot, the contribution of trade and transport to emission is plotted for Belgium.
+While animal products normally contribute more greenhouse gasses, the import and transportation of vegetal products have a bigger influence than their animal counterparts.
+Notice also that for vegetabels, the transport has a bigger influence (due to large volumens), while for animal products the transportation costs can almost be neglected.

+This leads us to the following conclusion results for Belgium: <iframe src="{{ site.baseurl }}/images/graphs/emission_belgium_corrected_trade
+.html" frameborder="0" allowfullscreen="false" style='width:100%; height:600px' scrolling="no"></iframe>

+Some conclusions:
+* Transportation and trade of meat has almost no influence
+* Transportation and trade of vegetable has a huge influence, and significantly highers the emission
+* The total emission (with all the correction), is between 25% and 40% higher than the trivial emission

 ### The Extended Carbon Footprint of Belgium's food